Billionaire Profile

 Early Life

-Sukanto Tanoto, born Tan Kang Hoo on December 25, 1949, in Medan, North Sumatra, Indonesia, is the eldest of seven boys.
+Sukanto Tanoto was born as Tan Kang Hoo on December 25, 1949, in Medan, North Sumatra, Indonesia.
+He is the eldest of seven sons.
 His father was a Chinese immigrant from Putian, Fujian province.
-Tanoto's education was interrupted in 1966 when Chinese schools were closed.
-He was prohibited from attending national schools due to his parents' Chinese citizenship.
-After his father suffered a stroke, Tanoto took over the family business at age 17.
+Tanoto's education was interrupted in 1966 when Chinese schools were shut down.
+He was later prohibited from attending national schools due to his parents' Chinese citizenship.

 Rise to Success